bruvellu/terebratalia-wnts/wnt.md

 <!--Introduction’s closing paragraph-->

-In this study, we investigate the expression of Wnt signaling components in the patterning the different body regions using T. transversa.
+In this study, we investigate the expression of Wnt signaling components in the patterning the different body regions using *T. transversa*.
 We analyzed stage-specific RNA-seq data and spatiotemporal expression of Wnt signaling components.
 We find that Frizzled expression occurs in broad domains that cover almost the whole brachiopod extension.
 Wnt ligands are expressed in subregions, stripes or patches, often partially overlapping.